 Unless you’ve been hiding from every incarnation of the news ever (I wouldn’t blame you).
-Then you’ve heard about the Tenant Fees Bill.
+Then you’ve heard about the Tenant Fees Ban.

-This proposed new law is attempting to drive down the cost of renting in the private rentals sector.
+This new law is attempting to drive down the cost of renting in the private rental sector.

-The Draft Tenant Fees Bill is good or bad depending on who’s article you read.
-But one thing is certain, things are about to change for landlords, letting agents and tenants…
+The Tenant Fees Bill is good or bad depending on who’s article you read.
+But one thing is certain, things have changed for landlords, letting agents and tenants…

 Getting your head around new legislation is hard.
 So, we’ve done the legwork to bring you everything you need to know about the Tenant Fees Bill.